 Best Way of Getting Close

-The main advantage of taking hippo pictures from a canoe is that you can get quite close to them, whether they're in the water or on the banks, without upsetting them unduly.
+The main advantage of photographing hippos from a canoe is that you can get quite close to them, whether they're in the water or on the banks, without upsetting them unduly.

 But it's not advisable to try this on your own.
 Instead, join a canoe safari where you'll be led by an experienced river guide who understands hippo behavior and knows the river intimately.